dr-harper/football-team-picker/README.md

 - Randomly generated team names, with local options for London and Hampshire (more regions can be added)
 - Export saved teams as an image to share with friends
 - Optional "Warren Mode" spices up warnings and summaries.
 When enabled you can set an aggression slider (0-100%) to control how often the tone is nasty (defaults to 20%).
-- Toggleable dark mode for late-night team planning
+- Dark mode enabled by default with option to switch to light theme

 ### Local Development